ericmoore123/express/README.md

 - Morgan
 - Nodemon
 - ESLint
+- PugJS
-- Pug & EJS
+- EJS
+- Bootstrap4
-- Bootstrap & JQuery
+- JQuery

 #### Random things to remember:
 - Scripts in package.json other than Start and Test require "run"